 Does taking carisoprodol increase the chance of birth defects?

-Studies have not been done on people who are pregnant to see if carisoprodol could cause pregnancy complications.
-There have been some case reports normal human pregnancy outcomes after exposure to carisoprodol.
+Studies have not been done to see if carisoprodol increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+There have been some case reports of normal human pregnancy outcomes after exposure to carisoprodol.
 Case reports are not the same as studies.

-Does taking carisoprodol in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking carisoprodol in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if carisoprodol could cause long–term behavior or learning issues from exposure in a pregnancy.
+Studies have not been done to see if carisoprodol can cause behavior or learning issues for the child.

-Carisoprodol can get into breastmilk.
 Carisoprodol has not been well studied for use during breastfeeding.
-There are two case reports of using carisoprodol while breastfeeding.
+However, it can get into breastmilk.
+There are 3 case reports of people using carisoprodol while breastfeeding.
 One report described the nursing infant as being a little sleepier than expected while nursing.
-In the other case, there were no unusual findings in the nursing child.
-If you suspect the baby has any symptoms, such as being too sleepy or difficult to wake for feeds, contact the child’s healthcare provider.
+In another cases there were no unusual findings in the nursing child.
+If you suspect your baby has any symptoms, such as being too sleepy or difficult to wake for feeds, contact your child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man takes carisoprodol, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes carisoprodol, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Studies have not been done to see if carisoprodol could affect male fertility or increase the chance of birth defects in a partner.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if carisoprodol could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.